 What Are the Dangers of Mold in Your House?

 Spending more time at home has certain advantages.
-It can help you save money on gas (from not having to drive to and from work or drive your kids to and from school or other activities).
+It can help you save money on gas (from not having to drive to and from work every day).
 It also can help families have more quality time together.

 Unfortunately, there are drawbacks to spending excess time at home.
 One of these can be your home itself.
 Depending on the climate where you live and the age and condition of your house, it may contain hidden hazards to your health.